cargo-public-api/cargo-public-api/doc/development.md

+# Minimum required Rust version

+This project is guaranteed to build the the latest stable Rust toolchain.
+More specifically, the toolchain that is installed by default on GitHub's `ubuntu-latest` runner.
+You can see [here](https://github.com/actions/virtual-environments/blob/main/images/linux/Ubuntu2004-Readme.md#rust-tools) what version that currently is.

+Note that the toolchain required to build this library is distinct from the toolchain required to generate the rustdoc JSON that this library processes.
+Rustdoc JSON can currently only be generated with the nightly toolchain.

 # Code coverage

 Exploring code coverage is a good way to ensure we have broad enough tests.
 This is the command I use personally to get started: